codenart/codenart.github.io/_posts/4-javascript/2018-03-05-javascript-1-getting-started.md

 JavaScript code can be placed in a separated file and linked to the HTML document using `<script>` tags.

-## What can JavaScript actually do?
+## What can JavaScript actually do on the web?

-Everything.

 Firstly, JavaScript is a programming language so it can serve calculations and allows you to teach the computer to think. :D

-Secondly, in web browser environment, it allows you manipulate the HTML document for various purpose:
+Secondly, it allows you manipulate the HTML document for various purpose:

 - Change content of a specific element
 - Change styles of a specific element